Hi, I'm Rachel!

 I want to help you solve your baby's feeding problems.

 Listen… breastfeeding may be natural, but that doesn’t make it easy.
 Your baby is new to this, and you may be too.
 You need a kind, compassionate, real-life, guilt free infant feeding expert to help you navigate all the ins and outs so you can meet your breastfeeding and infant feeding goals.
 That’s where I come in.

 I know firsthand how difficult it is to suffer through breastfeeding problems; while nursing my three children I dealt with their lip ties, and mastitis, and painful latches.
 I also worked full-time and pumped for my kids despite hour long commutes, unsupportive bosses, bottle refusal, breast refusal, and milk supply concerns.
 Those struggles drove me to my love of lactation and helping nursing families, because nobody should have to go through what I went through.

 I am an International Board Certified Lactation Consultant (IBCLC) in Wayland, MA who also holds a master’s degree in human lactation.
+I’m Perinatal Mental Health Certified (PMH-C) and I firmly believe that your sanity and wellbeing come first in any feeding plan we create.
 You can come see me in my sunny, comfortable office in Wayland or we can meet virtually.

 My areas of lactation knowledge include (but aren't limited to):